 The good news is twofold: Serious problems seldom happen, otherwise, most people would never have plastic surgery.
 And, you can often reduce your risk of anything bad happening.

-The most effective way to lower your risk is to carefully select a plastic surgeon who is experienced, highly skilled in the procedure you want and has an outstanding reputation.
+The most effective way to lower your risk is to carefully choose a plastic surgeon who is experienced, highly skilled in the procedure you want and has an outstanding reputation.

 Also, making lifestyle changes, such as quitting smoking, are critical before having a procedure.
 Non-smokers tend to bleed less, heal quicker, and experience less scarring.
 That’s why some plastic surgeons will refuse to take you as a patient if you don’t stop smoking.